 Legal proceedings in which Wynn Resorts is involved also may impact our liquidity.
 No assurance can be provided as to the outcome of such proceedings.
 In addition, litigation inherently involves significant costs.
-For information regarding legal proceedings, see Item 1-"Notes to Condensed Consolidated Financial Statements," Note 8 "Commitments and Contingencies."
+For information regarding legal proceedings, see Item 1-"Notes to Condensed Consolidated Financial Statements," Note 7 "Commitments and Contingencies."

 Wynn America, LLC ("Wynn America"), an indirect wholly owned subsidiary of Wynn Resorts, Limited, was created in September 2014 in connection with a senior secured credit facility.
-Wynn America has agreed to use commercially reasonable efforts to cause a series of corporate restructurings and related transactions, including receipt of gaming approvals from relevant gaming authorities, pursuant to which we will become subsidiaries of Wynn Las Vegas Holdings, LLC, a direct subsidiary of Wynn America (the "Reorganization").
+Wynn America caused a series of corporate restructurings and related transactions, including receipt of gaming approvals from relevant gaming authorities, pursuant to which Wynn Las Vegas, LLC and its subsidiaries became subsidiaries of Wynn Las Vegas Holdings, LLC, a direct subsidiary of Wynn America (the "Reorganization").
 On September 1, 2015, Wynn Resorts Holdings, LLC transferred its equity interest in Wynn Las Vegas, LLC and effectuated the Reorganization.
-Upon the consummation of the Reorganization, we became restricted subsidiaries under Wynn America's credit facilities and became obligated to guarantee the obligations of Wynn America to such extent as may be permitted by any of our existing senior secured notes.
+Upon the consummation of the Reorganization, Wynn Las Vegas, LLC and its subsidiaries became restricted subsidiaries under Wynn America's credit facilities and became obligated to guarantee the obligations of Wynn America to such extent as may be permitted by any of our existing senior secured notes.